psi-org/rdqa/.github/ISSUE_TEMPLATE/documentation-feedback.md

 ---
 name: Documentation Feedback
 about: This template is for feedback regarding the manuals and documentation within this guide.
-For any issues regarding the metadata files or a guide not working as intended, please use the appropiate template for "issue".
 title: "[Feedback]"
 labels: Feedback
 assignees: ''